lansana/unix-permissions-cheat-sheet/README.md

 Each of the three characters for a class represents the read, write and execute permissions.

-- `r` will be displayed is reading is permitted
+- `r` will be displayed if reading is permitted
 - `w` will be displayed if writing is permitted
 - `x` will be displayed if execution is permitted
 - `-` will be displayed in the place of `r`, `w`, and `x`, if the respective permission is *not* permitted